AutoGPTQ/AutoGPTQ/README.md

 ## Side Notes
 ### VRAM
-Currently, I put everything into CPU util one is required to be executed on GPU (and will back to CPU once the execution finished).
+Currently, I put everything (data, model, etc.) into CPU util one is required to be used or executed on GPU (and will back to CPU once the execution finished).
 Though I didn't run any benchmark to this date, but the maximum VRAM usage for GPTJ is about 6GB, which may be considered as a reference.

 ## Acknowledgement
 - Specially thanks **Elias Frantar**, **Saleh Ashkboos**, **Torsten Hoefler** and **Dan Alistarh** for proposing **GPTQ** algorithm and open source the [code](https://github.com/IST-DASLab/gptq).